FrederikBjorne/heroes-webservice-sprinbot/README.md

 All files for Hero web micro-service is located in package com.example.demo.heroes.
 All reusable base classes and utilites needed are located in com.example.demo.core.
-New microservices should be added in a new folder structure to keep it separated from other services.

 The provided data source file dc_heroes.csv is located in src/main/resource and its content of DC comics hero information is robbed from their repo [here](https://github.com/fivethirtyeight/data/tree/master/comic-characters).